How to rotate structural entities around a certain axis?

 2nd point is the start point (this point determines the first vector).

 3rd point is the end point (this point determined the second vector).

 However, in a 3D environment, there’s a choice between three more options how to rotate a member:

 This means that the rotation axis (= a direction vector) is defined perpendicular to the active working plane.
 The active working plane can be chosen at the bottom of the Command line:

-If for instance the active working plane = Plane XZ, the rotation will be done around the Y axis of the GCS (or active UCS).
-Furthermore only the center of rotation has to be defined.
+If for instance the active working plane = Plane XY, the rotation will be done around the Z axis of the GCS (or active UCS).
+Furthermore, only the center of rotation has to be defined.

 In this case 2 points on the rotation axis have to be selected, or their co-ordinates have to be entered on the Command line.